edezhic/prest/examples/blog/README.md

 Structured like [Hello PWA](https://prest.blog/hello-pwa), served at [prest.blog](https://prest.blog).

-This whole blog source code (excluding css) is less than 150 lines.
+This whole blog source code is around 150 lines of rust + 60 lines of css.
 Here is all of it:

 {Cargo.toml}